fluencelabs/cli/docs/configs/spell.md

 ## initArgs

 A map of Aqua function arguments names as keys and arguments values as values.
-They will be passed to the spell function.
-Also they will be stored in the key-value storage for this particular spell.
-It's possible to change argument values inside the spell itself if you return a new map of new arguments from the spell function.
-Also it's possible to update these values from another spell using Spell.set\_string method
+They will be passed to the spell function and will be stored in the key-value storage for this particular spell.

 `initArgs`